 Melvin Yazawa et al., Documents for America’s History, Vol 1: to 1877, 7th edition.
 Boston: Bedford/St. Martin’s, 2011.
 Pp. xiii, 736.
 ISBN-13: 978-0312648626.
-I have used this as a primary-source reader for “HIST 017: History of the United States to 1877.”
-It is the first volume in a two-part series that splits American History at 1877.
-It pairs well with Foner’s Give me Liberty!
-Yazawa’s text offers hundreds of pages of primary sources, each of them contextualized with a short paragraph.
+Used this as a primary-source reader for “HIST 017: History of the United States to 1877.”
+The first volume in a two-part series that splits at 1877.
+Pairs well with Foner’s Give me Liberty!
+Offers hundreds of pages of primary sources, each of them contextualized with a short paragraph.

 Erik Gilbert and Jonathan T. Reynolds.
 Africa in World History: From Prehistory to the Present.
 3rd Ed.
 London: Pearson Publishing, 2011.
 Pp. 480.
 978-0205053995.
-This is a great textbook for use in the survey courses in African History.
-The two authors situate Africa’s long history within the scope of world history more broadly.
-This text is an alternative to Kevin Shillington’s History of Africa.
+Great textbook survey courses in African History.
+The authors situate Africa’s long history in the scope of world history more broadly.
+An alternative to Kevin Shillington’s History of Africa.

 John Hollitz.
 Contending Voices: Biographical Explorations of the American Past.
 3rd

 Ed.
 Boston: Cengage Learning, 2011.
 Pp. vii, 277.
 978-1305655935.
 Great option for a document reader for the US survey.
 Comes in two volumes, split at 1877.
 Each chapter presents a period of history through biographies of individuals on different sides of a particular issue.
 Concludes with primary sources.
 From my experience, students respond well to this book in discussion.